Donutson/open-data-hub/README.md

 This module has no externals dependencies yet

 ## Authors
-Module is maintained by BeOpenIT BU DATA
+Module is maintained by Nelson Gougou

-## License
-BeOpenIT Licensed